- Product Registration

 To register your products in Indonesia you must have a legal entity in the country and the necessary licenses.
 If you don’t want to register your company in Indonesia, you need to appoint a local company.
 Once you decide to appoint someone to register your product in Indonesia, you must be very careful and select your partner properly!
 Based on Indonesian regulations, you can appoint only one official distributor for your product.
 That distributor will hold the license for 3 to 5 years, depending upon the product sector.
 If your partner does not perform well, your market can be closed for several years.

 #1 Product Registration under Your Legal Entity in Indonesia; foreign company that has already established legal entity in Indonesia may directly register their product under their legal entity in Indonesia.
 Product registration under own legal entity in Indonesia might be an advantage as they can manage directly the sale of products to some local distributors and register all products under own company and so protect the distribution license of their products in Indonesia.
-To get to know more about company registration in Indonesia click here.
+Learn more about company registration in Indonesia.

 #2 Product Registration under Appointed Local Distributor; this option might another alternative if there is no intention to set up a legal entity in Indonesia but you wish to distribute products in the Indonesian market.
 This local distributor should be selected properly because in accordance with the government’s regulations, there can only be one acknowledged official distributor.
 Moreover, the appointed distributor will be responsible for product registration as well as penetrating local market and will be the license holder for 3-5 years.
 If the appointed local distributor doesn’t perform well, the market for this product can be closed for several years.